misha7b/inf1Aproject/README.md

-Written using Haskell
+2022 inf1A Haskell Competiton Submission

-This program generates Mandelbrot and Julia sets.
+This project generates Mandelbrot and Julia sets.

 Example images in testImg and highresImg folders.